opentdf/docs/docs/components/kas/overview.md

       {
         "keyAccess": "<The Key Access Object>",
         "policy": "<The Policy from the Manifest>",
-        "clientPublicKey": "<The public key of the client>" }
+        "clientPublicKey": "<The public key created in step 2>" }
     ```